 Notes on the cars:

 - March 762 [15 as '22'] (Brett Riley): New to Richard Robarts in June 1976, fitted with a Hart 420R engine and raced in European F2 and Shellsport G8 in 1976 when Robarts was sponsored by Myson.
 For some reason this car wore chassis plate 762-22, which was its monocoque number, instead of its actual chassis number 762-15.
 It was used once more by Robarts in early 1977 and March records then show it being sold to Dr Joseph Ehrlich in February 1978.
 It was raced for Ehrlich by Brett Riley in two Aurora AFX British F1 races, at Mallory Park in July and Brands Hatch in August, but at the latter race he skated off at Westfield and the car was badly damaged.
 Parts from the car may have been used in the Ehrlich RP5 built towards the end of 1979.

 - Chevron B40 (Iain McLaren): New to KWS Autotechnik for Klaus Ludwig in the BRSCC F2 Trophy at Donington Park in October 1977, where both Autosport and Sport Auto are clear that the car was using a Hart 420R engine, not a BDA-based engine.
 Believed to be the car raced by Willi Deutsch at the Nürburgring in April 1978, but this remains unclear.
 Bought from Ludwig by Iain McLaren (Broxburn, Scotland) in damaged form and "painstakingly rebuilt" for libre and Aurora racing in 1978.
 To Bob Leckie (Aberdeen, Scotland) for hillclimbs and libre in 1979, then Bob Milne (Aberdeen, Scotland) for libre in 1980, then Martin Dunn (Evanton, Scotland) for libre at Ingliston in 1981.
 Sold next to George Coghill, who fitted the Chevron-Hart with a Lotus Esprit body for Scottish GT racing in 1982 and 1983.
 The car returned to "unclothed" form in 1985, when Coghill fitted a 3-litre Ford V6 engine for Scottish libre racing, the Hart 420R having blown up.
 The car had a 1700cc BDA engine in it when Coghill sold it to someone in the north of England, and recalls taking a Vixen in trade.
 This must be the 1700cc Chevron B40 entered by John McCartney at Harewood in September 1987, then with a 1990cc Hart engine at Harewood in May 1988, but a month later he was running the B53 instead, with a BDG engine.
 Retained by McCartney until November 1996 when it was sold to Nick Crossley (Sussex).
 The car is said to have been restored by Foxcraft Engineering in 1995/6.
 At some point sold by Crossley to John Ruston and Gareth Burnett (Newmarket, Suffolk), and raced by Burnett in Euro F2 and HSCC Derek Bell Trophy races in 2006.
 Burnett raced it again in the DBT in 2008.
 Sold in 2018 to Richard George (Marsh Green, Kent), who took it to Paul Fox of Foxcraft again to be rebuilt.

-- March 77B/772P (Andy Barton): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the South African Formula Atlantic championship in January and February 1977.
-Crashed heavily at Killarney in February and replaced with 77B-7.
-The damaged car was returned to March Engineering, repaired.
-It was updated it to 772P specification and sold to Andy Barton (Newcastle upon Tyne) who fitted with a 2-litre Ford BDG and used it in libre racing in 1978.
-He converted it to Formula Atlantic specification for 1979 with a Swindon BDA engine and used in the revised British championship.
+- March 77B/772P (Andy Barton): New to Team Lexington for Ian Scheckter to race in the South African Formula Atlantic championship in 1977, and used to win the first three rounds of the series in January and February 1977.
+It was crashed heavily at Killarney in February and replaced with 77B-7.
+The damaged car was returned to March Engineering, repaired, and updated it to 772P specification for Andy Barton (Newcastle upon Tyne).
+He fitted a 2-litre Ford BDG and used it in libre racing in 1978.
+For 1979, he converted it to Formula Atlantic specification with a Swindon BDA engine and used it in the revived British championship.
 Retained for 1980 as a hire drive, usually for Cameron Binnie (Cornhill-on-Tweed, Northumberland).
 Sold to Colin Richardson (Peebles, Scottish Borders, Scotland) and raced in Scottish libre in 1981, 1982 and 1983, using a 1600cc engine.
 Possibly borrowed back by Barton for a couple of races after his 782/792 was wrecked in April 1981.
 To Geoff Todd (Greenlaw, Scottish Borders), and raced at Ingliston again through 1984.
 Advertised by Todd in June 1984.
 Subsequent history unknown.